 A colonoscopy examines the large intestines/bowel (colon) +/- the very end of the small bowel.
 A colonoscopy is the best method to identify polyps in the colon and screen for bowel cancer.
 Bowel preparation is needed before the procedure to allow the bowel to be cleaned so that the lining of the colon can be carefully examined.
-The colonoscopy procedure will require a combination of laxatives and dietary changes on the day before the procedure.
-Please contact (02) 6282 7788 to obtain instructions for the bowel preparation.
+The colonoscopy procedure will require a combination of bowel preparation and dietary changes 4 days prior to the procedure.
+Please contact 4723 0500 to obtain instructions for the bowel preparation.